Michaelxk-CodingSamurai/MichaelKLandMonkAPI/README.md

 ## About
 * LandMonk is a property management software that empowers landlords to self-manage their rental homes and apartments.

+## Installation

+1. Use `landmonkdb.sql` to create MySQL database.
+1. Use `initializedb/initializeLandMonk.sql` to populate database.
+1. In `LandMonkAPI/LandMonkServer/appsettings.json`, set the connection string to your database.
+1. In `LandMonkAPI/LandMonkServer/nlog.config`, set `internalLogFile` and `fileName` to your own file paths.
+1. Run server.

+The front-end application is in my `MichaelKLandMonkClient` repository.

 ## My Developer Role
 * Created the database with CRUD functions using MySQL and .NET by contributing the following:
 * 1. Set up the .NET Core Service Configuration in order to register different services